makena-s/webbed-site/ZZZNOTES.md

   - text-shadow for text, box-shadow for elements
   - filter: drop-shadow(1px 1px 1px orange)
 - display: the most important css property for layout
-  - a
+  - inline: default, height/width values do not apply
+  - inline-block: inline, but height/width values do apply
+  - block: starts on new line, takes up full width
+  - none: element will be completely removed
+  - inherit: inherits display property from parent
 - position: choose value then move with top/right/bottom/left properties
   1. static: default, not affected by properties, normal page flow (won't overlap)
   2. relative: can be moved relative to its normal position
   3. fixed: relative to viewport, doesn't move when scrolled
-  4. absolute: can be moved relative to its nearest positioned ancestor (the box it's in), outside normal page flow
+  4. absolute: can be moved relative to its containing box, outside normal page flow
   5. sticky: toggles between relative and fixed depending on scroll position
 - font size: em is a relative unit that allows users to resize text in browser menu
   - 1em = current font size, browser default is 16px
   - w3schools rec: set default size (100%) in body and use em to change other elements
+- % vs em: % resizes with window width, em resizes with page zoom
+- z-index: element stacking order, higher # is in front
+- @media screen and (max-width: 700px) {}: styles will apply when screen width <= 700px

 ### DATA LOCATIONS
 - /_layouts: stores html page templates that can be used by other files